Attainable forms of Assouad spectra: Introduction

 \section{Introduction}

 The Assouad dimension is a particular notion of dimension which captures the scaling properties of the ``thickest'' part of a set.
 This in contrast to the more usual notions of box (or Hausdorff) dimension, which are in some sense a global measurement of scaling.
 The Assouad dimension was originally introduced in \cite{ass1977} to study the embedding theory of metric spaces.
-More recently, the Assouad dimension has received a significant amount of attention in the literature: see, for example, the books by Mackay and Tyson on conformal geometry \cite{mt2010}, Robinson on embedding theory \cite{rob2010}, and Fraser on Assouad dimension in fractal geometry \cite{fra2021}
+More recently, the Assouad dimension has received a significant amount of attention in the literature: see, for example, the books by Mackay \& Tyson on conformal geometry \cite{mt2010}, Robinson on embedding theory \cite{rob2010}, and Fraser on Assouad dimension in fractal geometry \cite{fra2021}.

 If the box dimension and the Assouad dimension of a set agree, this implies that the set has a large amount of spatial regularity.
 For instance, this is the case for any Ahlfors-regular subset of $\R^d$.
 However, the box dimension and Assouad dimension can be distinct for many naturally-occurring sets, such as self-conformal sets with overlaps or self-affine sets.
-In order to obtain a more fine-grained understanding of the Assouad dimension in this situation, the \defn{Assouad spectrum} was introduced by Fraser and Yu in \cite{fy2018b}.
+In order to obtain a more fine-grained understanding of the Assouad dimension in this situation, the \defn{Assouad spectrum} was introduced by Fraser \& Yu in \cite{fy2018b}.
 This is a notion of dimension parametrized by a variable $\theta\in(0,1)$, which approaches the box dimension as $\theta$ approaches 0 and the (quasi-)Assouad dimension as $\theta$ approaches 1.
 We refer the reader to \cite{fra2021} for a general introduction to Assouad-type dimensions.

 Besides being a useful bi-Lipschitz invariant and an important notion of fractal dimension in its own right, the Assouad spectrum provides more refined information about the Assouad dimension itself.
-As a result, the Assouad spectrum has been explicitly studied for a wide range of examples (see, for example, \cite{bfpreprint,bfftoappear,fspreprint,ft2021,fy2018a,fy2018b}).
+As a result, the Assouad spectrum has been explicitly studied for a wide range of examples (see, for example, \cite{bf2023,bff2022,fs2023,ft2021,fy2018a,fy2018b}).
 This relationship has also been useful in applications outside of fractal geometry.
-For instance, the Assouad spectrum plays an important role in the work by Roos and Seeger \cite{rstoappear} on $L^p$ bounds for spherical maximal operators.
+For instance, the Assouad spectrum plays an important role in the work by Roos \& Seeger \cite{zbl:07732556} on $L^p$ bounds for spherical maximal operators (and the analogous work in Heisenberg groups \cite{arxiv:2208.02774}).
 The Assouad spectrum has also been used to obtain bounds for quasiconformal distortion in geometric mapping theory \cite{ct2023}.

 In this paper, rather than consider explicit examples and applications of the Assouad spectrum, we focus on the general question of classification: what constraints on a function $\varphi\colon(0,1)\to[0,d]$ guarantee that there is a set $F\subset\R^d$ such that $\dimAs\theta F=\varphi(\theta)$ for all $\theta\in(0,1)$?